xebialabs/blueprints/aws/microservice-ecommerce/README.md

   * Security infrastructure: IAM role
 * A docker-compose setup for XL Release, XL Deploy and Jenkins

-## Tips and tricks
+## Notes

+* If you opt to use Jenkins in the release template that this blueprint generates, before you run the `xl apply` command, define a Jenkins server as a shared configuration in XL Release and put its name in the `xlr-pipeline-ci-cd.yaml` file.
+If you use the provided docker-compose files this will be automatically setup for you.
 * The YAML that the blueprint generates includes optional steps to remove the application and deprovision the cluster.
-* Jenkins is essential to use the release template that this blueprint generates.
-Before you execute the `xl apply` command, define a Jenkins server as a shared configuration in XL Release and put its name in the `xlr-pipeline-ci-cd.yaml` file.
-If you use the provided docker-compose files this will be automatically setup for you.

 ## Labels